 Co-creation

-I’m passionate about co-creation because, in my experience, it can bring out the best in partnerships between communities and galleries, libraries, archives and museums.
-It has the capacity to transform the systems and structures of arts organisations and cultural and historical institutions if done with care, commitment and consistency.
+I’m passionate about co-creation because, in my experience, it can bring out the best in collaborations between communities and galleries, libraries, archives and museums.
+It has the potential to truly diversify and democratise cultural institutions' decision-making if done with care, commitment and consistency.

 Consultation